manishkumar1994/Diabetes_Prediction/README.md

-# Diabetes Prediction Uisng Machine Learning Algorithm
+# Diabetes Prediction Using Machine Learning Algorithm
 # Overview

 To create a Model which can be used to Predict Diabetes.